scalabletech/aws-lambda-best-practices-samples/lambda-trigger-destinations-sample/README.md

 # Test
 1. Upload an image file to the application S3 bucket and trigger the Lambda function.
-This will result in the Lambda function returning an successful response.
+This will result in the Lambda function returning a successful response.
 The success state will cause a message to be sent to the Lambda destination SNS Topic setup to receive notifications for successful transactions.
     ~~~~
     # Run the following command in your terminal
     $ ./upload-image.sh
     ~~~~

 2. Upload a zip file to the application S3 bucket and trigger the Lambda function.
 This will result in the Lambda function returning an error.
-The error state will cause a message to be sent to the DLQ which is an SQS queue setup to receive messages for failed transactions.
+The error state will cause the Lambda function call to be retried.
+After the configured number of retries are exhausted the message will be sent to the dead letter queue which is an SQS queue setup to receive failed messages.
     ~~~~
     # Run the following command in your terminal
     $ ./upload-zip.sh
     ~~~~

 # Cleanup
-1. Delete the CloudFormation stack when you're done working with it.
+1. To avoid future charges, delete the CloudFormation stack when you're done working with it.
     ~~~~
     # Run the following command in your terminal
     $ ./delete-stack.sh